rileymason/serenitypalms.github.io/staff-wanted/index.md

 * Shifts available full time/part time/casual.
 * Weekdays and Weekend work available.

-Our Shops are located in Wantirna - in the Wantirna shopping mall.
+Our Shop is located in Wantirna, in the Wantirna shopping mall.
 You can catch the bus from Ringwood station that will drop you off next to our massage shop.
-And in Nunawading.
-See the [locations](/locations) page for details

 Backpackers and Students and all nationalities are most welcome.

-Experience preferred but not essential - onsite training will be provided also you are paid daily, potential to earn great money.
+Experience preferred but not essential - onsite training will be provided.
+Also you are paid daily, potential to earn great money.

 Call 03 9729 9255 Managment.